What to Do if You’ve Been Overpaid by Your Employer

 Repayment in the following financial year

-If the overpayment is noticed in the following financial year, then you are required to repay the gross pay.
+If the overpayment is noticed in the following financial year, then you would repay the gross pay.
 The gross pay is the total amount that the employer has paid you, including withheld tax.
 If this repayment, has affected your income tax amount for any of the previous 2 years, then you should look into requesting an income tax return.

 Example: Pamela is an employee who was supposed to receive $200 from her employer.
 Instead, her employer paid her $1000, with $100 withheld for tax.
 Pamela has to repay her employer $800 ($1000 minus $200 minus = $800 repayment).